cjnevin/PapyrusCore/README.md

 The current board representation, can be configured based on different game types.

 #### Game
-Initialising a game of scrabble can be done using this class, simply call the newGame or restoreGame.

-Once you've created a Game object you have access to various methods for 'Human' play (i.e. swapping tiles, skipping your turn, validation of play, shuffling your rack, submitting plays).
+Main class responsible for gameplay, handles saving and restoring game state (via `save(to:)` and `Game(from:)` methods).

-AI play will be handled automatically once 'nextTurn' is called.
+Exposes various actions that a Human player may want to take including: move validation, shuffling and rearranging your rack, skipping, submitting moves, suggested moves, and swapping tiles.
+AI play will be handled automatically once `nextTurn` is called.

-Solver state will be restored using player information, however developer is responsible for restoring bag state.

 #### Player
 A player can be either a Human or a Computer, Computer's have a difficulty associated with them and are automated.
 Both have the solutions they have played, the tiles they have in their rack and their score.